 Hong Kong is seriously rich.
-But sky-high property prices are keeping many young couples apart and, for many, dashing any dream of ever owning a home.
+But sky-high property prices are keeping many young couples apart and, for many, dashing dreams of owning a home.

 Last year, as many as 32 percent of newly-weds in wealthy Hong Kong were reported to be living with their parents after their marriage because they could not afford to rent a place of their own, let alone buy.